Skip to content

 At Junior Club, we believe in hands-on experiences and face-to-face friendships.
 No tablets, no TVs – just imaginative play, creative crafts, and outdoor adventures that keep children active, engaged and happy.

-May Half Term Holiday Club Bookings Open Soon
+May Half Term Holiday Club Bookings Are Open!

 Over May Half Term at our Junior Holiday Club, children are encouraged to explore, create, and play in a fun and nurturing environment.
 Alongside our exciting pirate-themed activities, children have access to a range of engaging free-play zones designed to spark imagination and build confidence.